LMCache

 README:

-LMCache is a LLM serving engine extension to reduce TTFT and increase throughput, especially under long-context scenarios.
-By storing the KV caches of reusable texts across various locations including (GPU, CPU DRAM, Local Disk), LMCache reuse the KV caches of any reused text (not necessarily prefix) in any serving engine instance.
-Thus, LMCache saves precious GPU cycles and reduces response delay for users.
+LMCache is an LLM serving engine extension to reduce TTFT and increase throughput, especially under long-context scenarios.
+By storing the KV caches of reusable texts across various locations, including (GPU, CPU DRAM, Local Disk), LMCache reuses the KV caches of any reused text (not necessarily prefix) in any serving engine instance.
+Thus, LMCache saves precious GPU cycles and reduces user response delay.

-By combining LMCache with vLLM, LMCaches achieves 3-10x delay savings and GPU cycle reduction in many LLM use cases, including multi-round QA and RAG.
+By combining LMCache with vLLM, developers achieve 3-10x delay savings and GPU cycle reduction in many LLM use cases, including multi-round QA and RAG.

-- [x] LMCache V1 with vLLM integration with following features is live 🔥
+- [x] 🔥 Integration with vLLM v1 with the following features:

 - High performance CPU KVCache offloading